dhiraj-mishra-57/Kaggle/README.md

 # Kaggle
-It has my kaggle Kernels
+It has my kaggle competitions Kernels.